taustation-fan/players-guide/README.md

 When you try to attack somebody, there is a chance that Security detains you on the spot.
-The chance depends on the Orwellian level of the station (which you can find in the Government Center), and the length of the stay in the Brig depends on the law level.
+The chance depends on the Orwellian level of the station (which you can find in the Government Center).
+If you are caught, the length of the stay in the Brig depends on the law level.
 Tau Station is super paranoid, and you can't ever attack somebody successfully there (with the exception of random encounters in the Ruins).